iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 ionic build --cordova --platform=browser
 ```

-#### Desktop App
+#### Desktop App (Electron)

 Electron supports Desktop platforms (Windows, MacOS, Linux), and can be added as a wrapper to Ionic/Cordova apps.

 Before Cordova v8.x Electron had to be added on top of cordova browser platform.
 Cordova 8.x includes Electron platform, which does all necessary integration.

 Notice: If using Cordova CLI prior to version 9.x, you will need to use the "cordova-electron" argument instead of "electron" for any command that requires the platform's name.
+Conversely, for Cordova CLI version 9.x and later, use "electron" platform instead of "cordova-electron".

 ```bash
 ionic cordova platform add electron